Feedback stabilization of switched systems under arbitrary switching: A convex characterization: Introduction

-While demonstrating the necessity of the newly proposed conditions, we also derive an important sub-result: our conditions imply stabilizability of~\eqref{eq:SwitchedSystemInput} by \emph{linear memory-dependent controllers}, i.e. linear controllers that might depend on the past values of the switching signal.
-In this setting, the external switching signal is, as before, arbitrary, but can be observed, and the past values can be stored and used by the user.
-Such memory-dependent \emph{linear} controllers are explicitly provided by the proposed numerical conditions, allowing for an alternative feedback implementation, to be compared with the aforementioned piecewise-linear (but past-independent) one.
+While establishing the necessity of the newly proposed conditions, we also obtain a significant intermediate result: these conditions guarantee stabilizability of~\eqref{eq:SwitchedSystemInput} by \emph{linear memory-dependent controllers}, i.e., linear controllers that may utilize the entire history of the switching signal.
+In this context, the external switching signal remains arbitrary.
+However, in the \emph{mode-independent case}, the controller can store and leverage past values of the signal for stabilization, whereas in the \emph{mode-dependent case}, both the \emph{current and past values} can be utilized.
+Such memory-dependent \emph{linear} controllers are explicitly provided by the proposed numerical conditions, allowing for an alternative feedback implementation.
 In this construction, we make partial use of results concerning dynamical systems depending on a notion of language-theory memory, as introduced in~\citep{DelRosJung24}.
-Moreover, this allows us to clarify the relations between our results and the ones concerning memory-dependent linear controllers, as for example the ones provided in~\citep{LeeDull06,LeeKha09,EssLee14} and references therein.
-This final analysis allows us to provide an almost complete picture of the connections between stabilizability notions and techniques for~\eqref{eq:SwitchedSystemInputIntro} and to propose novel conjectures to be answered in the future.
-The efficiency of our feedback design and the differences with respect to existing control policies are confirmed and illustrated by the help of some numerical example.
+Moreover, this allows us to clarify the relations between our results and the ones concerning memory-dependent linear controllers, as for example the ones provided in~\citep{BLIMAN2003325,LeeKha09,EssLee14} and references therein.
+This final analysis allows us to provide an almost complete picture of the connections between stabilizability notions and techniques for~\eqref{eq:SwitchedSystemInputIntro}.

-The structure of the manuscript is as follows: in Section~\ref{sec:Prel} we present the main notions regarding the robust stability of difference inclusion.
-In Section~\ref{sec:Prel2}, we introduce the preliminaries about stability and stabilizability notions for the considered class of controlled switched systems, together with our first result establishing the equivalence of feedback stabilization and \emph{robust} feedback stabilization.
-The main characterization results of this paper are then presented in Section~\ref{sec:Main}, followed by a couple of numerical examples in Section~\ref{sec:num}.
-Finally, concluding remarks and further comparisons with existing literature are drawn in Section~\ref{sec:conclusion}.\\